microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Data-Mapping.md

 ### Choice Types

-From the recommandation on SQL-based projection of FHIR resources [Sql-On-Fhir](https://github.com/FHIR/sql-on-fhir/blob/master/sql-on-fhir.md#choice-types), choice types (denoted as elementName[x]), are represented as an SQL ```STRUCT``` of the elementName, where that struct contains a child for each type of the choice.
+From the recommandation on SQL-based projection of FHIR resources [Sql-On-Fhir](https://github.com/FHIR/sql-on-fhir/blob/master/sql-on-fhir.md#choice-types), choice types (denoted as elementName[x]) are represented as an SQL ```STRUCT``` of the elementName, where that struct contains a child for each type of the choice.
 The code example below adds an additional level for choice type fields.
 For more information, see [Resource Index](https://www.hl7.org/fhir/resourcelist.html) from HL7.

 ```javascript
 /* Raw FHIR Json data */